raven-panda/01-symfony-library/README.md

 2. Download and install Docker Desktop at https://docs.docker.com/engine/install/

+3. Download and install PHP at https://www.php.net/downloads

-3. Download and install Composer at https://getcomposer.org/download/
+4. Download and install Composer at https://getcomposer.org/download/

-4. Download and install Symfony CLI at https://symfony.com/download (note that if you use windows, you will need to install scoop first)
+5. Download and install Symfony CLI at https://symfony.com/download (note that if you use windows, you will need to install scoop first)

-5. Run docker compose
+6. Run docker compose

 ```bash
 docker compose up
 ```

-6. Run the Symfony local server
+7. Run the Symfony local server
 ```bash
 cd ./app-library
 symfony server:start